 The last step is about collecting feedback and analyzing key metrics about the case management process.
 This includes documenting the actions, results, quality, cost, and duration of the case management process.
 Evaluating is an opportunity for clients, customers, and employees to give feedback on the system.

 The case manager is ultimately generating a report to analyze the return on investment and the cost-benefit of the entire process.
 Then the findings are stored and distributed to key stakeholders.
 In turn, this improves the case management process.

 If ten new employees all express frustration with your business’s training program, it could mean it’s time to change training methods.

 Evaluating outcomes can also help with future cases.
 If a new case is similar to a past case, the manager can avoid implementing strategies that didn’t work and focus on methods that did work.

 Master the steps of a case management process

-Kissflow case management is a powerful tool to get the job done.
+Kissflow workflow is a powerful tool to get the job done.
 Sometimes it’s even necessary.
 By breaking down a complex situation into case management process steps, businesses can work more efficiently and effectively.